FerreroJeremy/tadashi/README.md

 To charm you, I put below an example of generated map from sensor states:
 <p align="center"><img width="300px" src="https://github.com/FerreroJeremy/tadashi/blob/master/doc/map.png"></p>

+In the lower right corner, you can see (from left to right): the day of the week, the hour, whether it is day or night (here it is night), and the season (here it is winter).
-You can see in the lower left corner a future feature, the context.
+You can also see in the lower left corner a future feature, the context.
 The context will be the activity do by the customer or the meta-state of the home, e.g. travelling, cooking, sleeping... and it will be useful to supply an additional information to the neural network.
 For now, the default context is set to `UNKNOWN` and does not appear on the map.